-While it is important for your Will to express your philanthropic intentions, your Will should not be too rigidly or narrowly worded.
-Bequests have been known to be too restrictive, thus tying the hands of the church and making it difficult for the church to make full use of the gift.
+While it is important for your will to express your philanthropic intentions, it should not be too rigidly or narrowly worded.
+Bequests have been known to tie the hands of the church and make it diﬃcult to make full use of the gift.

 If you make a designated bequest for a specific ministry, you should give the session or the appropriate leadership the authority to change the designation to a similar type of ministry if the ministry you had designated becomes obsolete or no longer needs funding.

 Seek the services of a qualified estate lawyer to

 “By the power at work within us God can accomplish abundantly more than all can ask for or imagine.”